ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```bash
   cd my-project
 ```
-- Create a folder called app
+- Since we are using the latest Next JS 13 which changed it's feature in how we set up the routing and layout structure of the React Framework Directory.
+[Next Js Docs.](https://nextjs.org/blog/next-13).
-- Create a files called
+- On the root folder Create a files called  **/app.** and add this create this  files.
 `head.tsx, Layout.tsx, navbar.tsx, and page.tsx`.
 - On root folder create another folder and name it 'components' inside it add this files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.